pure-data/externals-howto/README.rst

 These pointers must be cast back to their original type.

 **N.B.**: The first pointer is stored at ``w[1]`` !!!
+(``w[0]`` stores the address of the perform-routine itself; while used internally by the DSP-graph, there's typically no use for this value in perform-routine itself.)

-The perform function must return a pointer to integer, that points directly behind the memory, where the object’s pointers are stored.
+The perform function must return a pointer, that points directly behind the memory, where the object’s pointers are stored.
 This means that the return argument equals function argument ``w``, plus the number of used pointers (as defined in the second argument of ``dsp_add``) plus one.

 CLASS\_MAINSIGNALIN
 ^^^^^^^^^^^^^^^^^^^